enel-gdh-educational/katacoda-scenarios/docker/part1/step3-answers.md

 ## Exercise 3

-FIrstly, get all stopped containers:
+Firstly, get all stopped containers:
 ```bash
 docker ps -a
 ```